 - Pain and suffering: Any pain and suffering – physical or mental – you’ve endured because of your accident could qualify for a claim.

 - Medical expenses: All medical expenses directly resulting from your accident qualify for a claim.
-This includes short-term treatment, like a trip to the emergency room or a surgery, and could include long-term treatment, like physical therapy, chiropracty, or even counseling for emotional and mental health issues.
+This includes short-term treatment, like a trip to the emergency room or a surgery, and could include long-term treatment, like physical therapy, chiropractic, or even counseling for emotional and mental health issues.
 In either case, you need medical documentation proving that the injuries or conditions treated were a direct result of the accident.

 - Lost wages: You may be able to make a claim for wages lost during any time an injury has kept you away from work.

 >> How long do I have to wait before filing a claim for an auto accident?